-During the first trimester of pregnancy, many women experience the bouts of nausea and vomiting known as morning sickness.
+During the first trimester of pregnancy, many women have the bouts of nausea and vomiting known as morning sickness.

-Despite its name, morning sickness can occur at any time, day or night.
-It usually begins around the 6th week of pregnancy, peaks around week 9, and disappears by weeks 16 to 18.
+Despite its name, morning sickness can happen day or night.
+It usually starts around the 6th week of pregnancy, is at its worst around week 9, and stops by weeks 16 to 18.
 Although unpleasant, morning sickness is considered a normal part of a healthy pregnancy.

-But what's not normal is when morning sickness becomes so severe that a woman persistently vomits several times a day, loses weight, and becomes dehydrated or at risk for dehydration.
+Severe morning sickness is when nausea and vomiting get so serious that a pregnant woman vomits several times a day, loses weight, and gets dehydrated or is at risk for dehydration.

-When this rare pregnancy-related condition is left untreated, it can interfere with a woman's health and her baby's ability to thrive.
+If this rare pregnancy-related condition isn’t treated, it can affect a woman's health and her baby's ability to thrive.

-The medical term for severe morning sickness is "hyperemesis gravidarum" (which means "excessive vomiting during pregnancy").
-It usually follows a timeline that is similar to morning sickness; however, it often begins earlier in the pregnancy, between weeks 4 and 5, and lasts longer.
+The medical term for severe morning sickness is "hyperemesis gravidarum" (hi-per-EM-eh-sis grav-ih-DARE-um), which means "excessive vomiting during pregnancy."
+It usually follows a similar timeline to normal morning sickness.
+But it can go longer, sometimes lasting for the whole pregnancy.
+Often, the symptoms get less severe as the pregnancy continues.

-Most of the time, hyperemesis gravidarum occurs during a woman's first pregnancy.
-Unfortunately, women who experience it in one pregnancy are more likely to experience it again in later pregnancies.
+Most cases of hyperemesis gravidarum affect a woman's first pregnancy.
+But women who have it in one pregnancy are more likely to have it in future pregnancies.

-The cause of severe morning sickness is unknown.
-Research suggests that it might be related to hormonal changes that occur during pregnancy.
-Specifically, a hormone called human chorionic gonadotropin, or HCG, might be to blame because the condition primarily occurs when HCG is at its highest levels in a pregnant woman's body.
+The cause of severe morning sickness isn’t known.
+But it might be related to the hormone changes of pregnancy.
+A hormone called human chorionic gonadotropin, or HCG, might be to blame because severe morning sickness most often happens when HCG levels are at their highest in a pregnant woman's body.

-Severe morning sickness also might be hereditary because it is more common in women whose close family members (such as mothers and sisters) have had it.
+Severe morning sickness also might run in families.
+It’s more common in women whose close family members (such as mothers and sisters) have had it.